VladimirMarko/megiddo/CONTEXT.md

 **Telemetry Store**:
 The devtools Service-owned local persistence for captured OpenTelemetry data used to build Developer Log Views.
 _Avoid_: Runner-owned log file, Raw Service Log, production observability backend.

+**Best-Effort Telemetry Export**:
+The rule that Services attempt to emit local telemetry without making devtools availability part of their startup or serving requirements.
+_Avoid_: Telemetry-gated startup, runner fallback orchestration, devtools as a required dependency.

 **Call Edge**:
 A rendered parent-child relationship in a Developer Log View showing one operation causing another operation, usually one caller service invoking one callee service operation.